hannenz/todo/README.md

 This is a [todo.txt](http://todotxt.com) app for [elementary OS](http://elementaryos.org).

-It is using elementary's granite library so it won't run on ubuntu or other distros.
+It is using elementary's granite library.

 ## Build